TomF777/IIoT-MQTT/README.md

 `global` is the main component which runs Eclipse Mosquitto Mqtt Broker, InfluxdB, Grafana, Portainer - all of them as Docker containers.
 This stack should always be in operation.

-`industrial_line1` starts multiple Python apps as Docker containers.
-Some Python applications are quite simple and just catch mqtt data and ingest them in proper format into InfluxDB.
+`industrial_line1`  - multiple Python apps as Docker containers.
+Some Python applications are quite simple and just poll OPC UA data and ingest them directly in proper format into InfluxDB.
 Other are more complex and include anomaly detection (z-score method) on sensor signals.
-This stack should be launched after `global` is fully deployed.
+The file `industrial_line.yml` for docker-compose can be composed of many single entries for each Python app.
+Respective `docker-compose` config for each Python app can be found in folder  `/src/subfolder_for_python_app`

 Folder `apps_data` are persistance configs and data from Grafana, InfluxDB, Mqtt Broker, Portainer and Prometheus.
 These are mounted as Docker bind mounts.